def3r/Parse.md/README.md

 * `Parse.md` is small and lightweight.
 - `Parse.md` abides by the [CommonMark Spec](https://spec.commonmark.org/0.31.2/).
 * `Parse.md`'s AST allows to write small renderers or transpilers.
-* It gives complete control over the lexical analysis and its candidate tokens.

 ## Demo
 > For a detailed demo, see [demo.cpp](https://github.com/def3r/Parse.md/blob/main/demo.cpp)